EngineeringLast Updated Jan 20, 202611 min read

 Creating cross-platform mobile applications can benefit you in the following ways:

 • Low costs: Cross-platform mobile development needs only a single team of developers knowledgeable in the chosen framework.
 The app reaches a wider audience so it can start gaining traction and testing the market.
+Developing one cross-platform app instead of separate native apps can cut development costs by up to 30-40%.

 • Code reusability: Cross-platform frameworks allow you to use a single codebase.
 This ensures consistency in the business logic used.